Kidel/Doubly-Linked-List/README.md

 # Doubly Linked List
-An old C++ homework from my first year at University
+An old C++ homework from my first year at University.

+Continuing it as code kata.

 Expected output:
 ```